1. MIMETIC THEORY ON “THE UNCANNY VALLEY”

 - If a person does not respect a society’s prohibitions and customs, he or she is cast out from society as he or she is considered to potentially bring a crisis (or chaos) to life.
 A new order is established by sacrificing an outcast (found at the margins of society – high or low) ritualistically, again and again in an unescapable cycle of events.
 More generally speaking, rituals allow for so-called “good” controlled violence in order to avoid “bad” uncontrollable violence from happening.

 - Women are to be suspected as potential troublemakers, maybe even warmongers.
-A crisis is never far away when women are around!
+The above mentioned stories claim in a sexist way: a crisis is never far away when women are around!

 - Order in society, established by maintaining certain taboos and (sacrificial) rituals, is considered sacred, as a divine commandment.